The Amazing Mr. Turner

 Within a few years after Turner’s death in 1851, art was to take a significant change from the traditional Realism of Turner’s contemporaries.
 Monet and his Impressionist colleagues would soon be at work.
 Cezanne would be pointing the way to Cubism.
 Western artists would discover and be invigorated by Japanese art and then African art.
 The continued development of the camera would change the way artists saw their mission.
 Kandinsky would finally abandon any pretense to literal subject matter.
 Unquestionably, the intellectual and creative turmoil of the next seventy-five years is hard to overestimate.
 In many ways we are still working out the implications of ideas spawned during that time.
 Given the immensity of the intellectual and aesthetic changes that occurred, it is perhaps a fool’s errand to look for a point of origin where these momentous changes started.
 Indeed, contemporary painting has had many progenitors.
 Still, even with that said, I would urge that The Amazing Mr. Turner not be overlooked as one of the great sources of modern art.

-Perhaps it is best for us to return to that October day at the Tate Britain.
+Perhaps it is best for me to return to that October day at the Tate Britain.
 It’s a curious thing, but there is a place where one can stand and see The Fishermen and Snow Storm—Steam-Boat off Harbor’s Mouth at very nearly the same time, just by slightly shifting one’s eyes between them.
 The effect is startling, almost disorienting.
 What a very great way Turner traveled and what an amazing new world he found.

-Or in the words of Jerry Garcia, “…what a long strange trip it’s been.”
+Or, in the words of Jerry Garcia, “…what a long strange trip it’s been.”

 Return to Artists and Their Art

-Copyright 2013 James Tucker
+Copyright James Craig Tucker

 Comments Off on The Amazing Mr. Turner